On Being Jewish

 Qumran is where the Dead Sea Scrolls were discovered.
 The settlement was located on a plateau about a mile inland from the northwestern shore of the Dead Sea in the West Bank near the modern Israeli Kalia kibbutz (see 3626 HH/134 CE for more).

-Whereas the Romans had ostensibly entered to region as allies (see 3599 HH -- 161 BCE) they produced the greatest disaster in Israeli history until the modern era under Stalin and then Hitler.
-What is coming will be even worse.
+Whereas the Romans had ostensibly entered the region as our allies (circa 161 BCE) they soon produced the greatest disaster in Israeli history, arguably prior the modern era under Stalin and then Hitler (may their names be erased from human consciousness).
+It seems we had forgotten Tehillim/Psalms 146:3 (“Do not put your trust in princes, in human beings, who cannot save”).

 Tisha B'Av 3830 HH -- July 29, 70 CE: Destruction of the Second Beit HaMikdash (or Holy Temple) of Y'rushalayim.